microsoft/migrate-java-ee-app-to-azure-training/00-prerequisites/README.md

 #### If you are running on Windows

-Open the settings for Docker Desktop for Windows
+Open the settings for Docker Desktop for Windows by clicking on the little whale icon on your taskbar and and then click `Settings`.

 Make sure `Expose daemon on tcp://localhost:2375 without TLS` is checked.

-*Note this only needs to be checked for the duration of the training*
+We need to verify Docker Desktop for Windows is set to run Linux containers.

+Click on the little whale icon on your taskbar.
+See if it says `Switch to Windows containers...` or `Switch to Linux containers...`.

+If it says `Switch to Linux containers...` please click it, otherwise no action is required.

 Replace `DIRECTORY` below with the base directory of the training material.